Get Maintouch

 What Google Actually Penalizes: Low-Quality Content, Not AI

-Google penalizes content that doesn't help users.
+Those triggers show up in predictable patterns.
 That's the real trigger, and it shows up in predictable patterns.

 Duplicative content gets filtered.
 If 500 sites publish the same take on a topic, Google picks a few winners and ignores the rest.
-You're being ignored for publishing the same thing as everyone else.

 Misleading content gets hit hard.
 Clickbait titles that don't match the page, false claims, outdated information presented as current.
 If your AI content says "as of 2026" but pulls facts from 2022 training data, you're giving Google a reason to distrust your site.
 That's a quality issue, not an AI issue.